chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     lb_access_logs = "true"
 ```

-## Add more Nodes In AWS Deployment Post Deployment
+## Add more nodes In AWS Deployment post deployment

 The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
 When you run the command, it needs the count of the nodes you want to add as an argument.
 For example,